wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory14.png" width="100%"></p>

-* On the left, we apply moment about the non-principal Y axes.
+On the left, we apply moment about the non-principal Y axes.
 Notice how the entire right face of the column has the same stress.
 This makes sense as those fibers have the same $c_x$ distance.
 Unfortunately, the resulting stress field is NOT in equilibrium.

-* On the right, we first resolve the moment into components of the principal axes $(x_p, y_p)$, and then apply the punching shear stress formula about these rotated local axes.
+On the right, we first resolve the moment into components of the principal axes $(x_p, y_p)$, and then apply the punching shear stress formula about these rotated local axes.
 Notice how much higher the the shear stress is!

 > [!NOTE]
 > wthisj is able to automatically rotate local axes to principal orientation, simply set the `auto_rotate` argument in `PunchingShearSection.solve()` to True (note this argument is set to True by default).
 In the backend, the entire geometry is rotated, rather than the moment vector, because the former is easier to implement programmatically.

-**Nuance #7: What Happens When Stud Rails Are Added?**
+**Nuance #7: What Happens When Shear Reinforcements (Stud Rails) Are Added?**

-The addition of stud rails (shear reinforcements), dramatically expands the shear perimeter into a polygon.
+The addition of stud rails (shear reinforcements), expands the shear perimeter into a polygon.
 An illustration is provided below.

 <p align="center"><img src="./doc/theory15.png" width="100%"></p>